Changissnz/nu_merchant_principal/README.md

 easily pick up on accounting.
 But the other participant would not be able to do the heavy work.
-There is a lack of dynamism and robustness in MIMOTT, a strategy that attempts to place excellence found at the beginning into permanence till termination calls for a new participant-role matching.
+There is a lack of dynamism and robustness in MIMOTT, a strategy that attempts to place excellence found at the beginning into permanence, till termination calls for a new participant-role matching.